bvandelft/getting-started-with-dbt-on-snowflake/README.md

 ## Overview

-This repository contains an example dbt project to get you started with dbt on Snowflake.
+This repository contains an example from dbt project to get you started with dbt on Snowflake.

 ## Snowflake Script